Fernando Asuero: Asueroterapia

 Asuero's fame culminated when Nemesio Manuel Sobrevila, a film director from Bilbao, premiered the film Las maravillosas curas del doctor Asuero (The wonderful cures of Doctor Asuero).
 The film was banned, which only increased the interest and mystery around his method.
 His spell as a councilor in San Sebastián between 1923 and 1925 only made the controversy even more infamous and "Asurotherapy" was taken beyond the realm of science.
 The controversy reached several fields of literature (El cuadrigémino, written by Muñoz Seca y Perez Fernandez, 1929), popular culture and science, so the medical associations also spawned this controversy.
 Most of the media, however, opted for fierce criticism and ridicule.

 The critical attitude of the media was increasing, and some branded him a "scientific fraud".
 Santiago Ramón y Cajal himself considered this technique "unscientific".
 However, doctors of various origins began to copy Asuero's therapy, not only in Spain, but also in France, Italy, Argentina, Mexico, Cuba and Portugal, among others.
 In the Rioja town of Cihuri, where Asuero had lived part of his childhood and owned a family farm, the neighbors honored him by naming one of the streets after him.
-On 30 May 1929, on the occasion of his birthday, more than 30,000 people from San Sebastián gathered around his house with the sole intention of seeing and greeting him.
+On 30 May 1929, on Asuero's birthday, more than 30,000 people from San Sebastián gathered around his house with the sole intention of seeing and greeting him.
 The philosopher Henri Bergson also went to the doctor's office with a nephew of his.